rafjaf/BetterJustel/README.md

 - Version 0.1.2023.1111 : added an ability to bookmark articles and to display a bookmark bar (just click on the star appearing next to each article when hovering the mouse on the article text).
 The bookmark bar is draggable and can be minimised.
 - Version 0.1.2023.1113 : correction of a bug (incompatibility between jquery UI and jquery resizable)
 - Version 0.1.2023.1116 : improvement of CSS (position of bookmark star)
+- Versoin 0.1.2023.1118 : adds a possibility to remove a bookmark directly from the bookmark bar by clicking on the star next to the bookmark